TAP Basic Rhythm Reader (4/4)

 Use it to practice quarter notes, eighth notes, simple syncopations, and more.
 Great for drum set, guitar, piano, bass, and voice students who want to feel more confident reading rhythms in real time.

-An interactive note-identification tool that helps students connect what they see on the staff to where it lives on the instrument.
+An interactive note-identification tool that helps students get fast at reading music.
 Ideal for guitar, bass, and piano.

-Practice finding notes quickly in different positions, work on reading in both clefs, and build the muscle memory that makes sight-reading feel natural instead of stressful.
+Practice finding notes quickly in different customizable ranges with our original web app, work on reading in both clefs, and build the muscle memory that makes sight-reading feel natural instead of stressful.
+Since this app went live in October 2025 we've found the students who play with this app improve their reading rapidly.

 Metronome & Groove Lab